pmadinei/pmadinei/README.md

 I am Parsa...

-:mortar_board: I am senior undergraduate student at the University of Tehran in the field of both Computer Engineering and Biology.
+:mortar_board: I am a senior undergraduate student at the University of Tehran in the field of both Computer Engineering and Biology.

 🔭 I’m currently working on Computational Biology and Biomedical engineering